kyliemegan24/HumaneSocietyCaseStudyFINAL/README.md

   for adoption

 **Employees**: As a humane society employee, I want to be able to see the employees from all locations in our database so that I may update their information and add/remove employees as needed.
+   - Get All Employees Form: As a humane society employee, I want to be able to view all the employees we have in our database from all locations so that we can assess our need for more employees
+   -
    - Get Employee Form: As a humane society employee, I want to be able to look up an employee by id so that I may view their other information if needed.

   -  Add Employee Form: As a humane society employee I want to be able to add a new employee, so that when new employees are hired they may be quickly and easily added to our database.